akeneo/pim-docs/maintain_pim/first_aid_kit/index.rst

 And then, re-apply `Step 7: are your assets properly deployed?`_ and `Step 8: did you clear the cache?`_

-Alternatively, you can check if the issue is reproducible on http://demo.akeneo.com (only for the latest PIM version).
+Alternatively, you can check if the issue is reproducible on `Demo website <http://demo.akeneo.com/user/login>`_ (only for the latest PIM version).

 Does the bug persist?
 ---------------------